-Care must be taken when treating very dark, almost black skin.
+Care must be taken when treating very dark, black skin.
 Black skin absorbs light very readily leading to a rapid increase in skin temperature.
 Extra skin cooling and lower energy settings are essential for such treatments.

 IPL machines can be employed in the treatment of most skin types on the body or face for both men and women.
 It is more useful than laser hair treatment because it covers a wider area making it a faster and more affordable option.
-For most people, IPL works well resulting in total reduction of unwanted hair in the area that is targeted.
+For most people, IPL works well resulting in a total reduction of unwanted hair in the area that is targeted.

 As far as the procedure is concerned, the process is simple and straightforward.
 All you need to do is to lie on a couch and get comfortable.
 However, it is essential that eye protection is worn by the patient and the therapist in order to prevent the beams from entering the eye and causing irreparable damage.
-In the first treatment session the therapist starts the operation with minimum energy setting suitable for the patient.
-The energy is then gradually increased and at the point of smelling burnt hair the energy is fixed for the duration of the treatment.
+In the first treatment session, the therapist starts the operation with a minimum energy setting suitable for the patient.
+The energy is then gradually increased and at the point of smelling burnt hair, the energy is fixed for the duration of the treatment.
 Patients usually feel a warming sensation and / or a mild burning sensation during the treatment.
 The treated area usually looks slightly red and will revert to normal after a few hours.

 In order to be completely safe, it is best to use a high-power IPL machine with multiple filter settings and extra cooling at the tip of the handpiece – such as the Nu eLite.
 The Nu eLite is, as the name suggests, an elite high-end IPL machine that comes with settings suitable for every skin type and colour, while also providing extra benefits, such as acne and broken capillary elimination.